 Imputation of sensory properties using deep learning – ACS Spring 22

-Presented by Dmitriy Chekmarev (IFF) and Samar Mahmoud (Optibrium), on 20 March 2022 at the ACS National Meeting and Exposition, USA
+Presentation slides on the imputation of sensory properties.
+Dmitriy Chekmarev (IFF) and Samar Mahmoud (Optibrium) gave this talk on 20 March 2022 at the ACS National Meeting and Exposition, USA

 We demonstrate how Augmented Chemistry®, a unique deep learning method, can learn from higher throughput data together with limited panel data to provide high-quality imputations for sensory properties.